jasooonko/kids-project/ubuntu/01-installation.md

 # Installation

+## Requirements

+* MacBook
+* USB stick
+* A desktop computer or laptop to install Ubuntu

 ## Prepare USB Stick

 Use your Mac book air to create a bootable USB stick containing Ubuntu image